illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 If you are in an exceptional situation -- i.e. family emergency, sickness, please email ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)) and we will deal with your situation on a case-by-case basis via the course admin ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)).
 For illness-related excuses, you will need a doctor's note of some kind verifying your illness. _No_ illness-related excuses will be accepted without a dated [Emergency Dean's](http://odos.illinois.edu/community-of-care/student-assistance-center/) note stating that you contacted the Emergency Dean.

+Lab attendance credit will *not* be given unless you are physically present in lab (there is no point asking the admin for this if you are sick or away).
+Lab attendance reduces the fraction contribution from your final exam by a small amount.
+This is a small reward for attending.

 ## Academic Integrity

 CS 241 is considered a critical step in your ability to create useful programs for your later classes and beyond.
 Unfortunately for grading purposes, a minority of students submit code that was created by others.
 Cheating is taken very seriously, and all cases of cheating will be brought to the University, your department, and your college.
 You should understand how [academic integrity](https://wiki.cites.illinois.edu/wiki/display/undergradProg/Honor+Code) applies to Computer Science courses.